Harry Cooper (veterinarian)

-Harry Leonard Cooper, (born February 20, 1944), more commonly known as Dr. Harry is an Australian veterinarian and television personality, who is best known for his media appearances.
+Harry Leonard Cooper (born 20 February 1944), more commonly known as Dr. Harry, is an Australian veterinarian and television personality, who is best known for his media appearances.

-Career
+Biography

+Early life

+Cooper was born in 1944, in Sydney, Australia and graduated Sydney University's Faculty of Veterinary Science with second-degree honours in December 1965, at the age of 21.

+Veterinarian career

-Cooper graduated with second-class honours from Sydney University’s Faculty of Veterinary Science in December 1965, at the age of 21.
-He practised for several years across Sydney and the UK before his burgeoning media career became a full-time commitment.
+He practised for several years across Sydney and the UK before his media career became a full-time commitment.

+Media career

 Cooper began his media career in a veterinary segment on a morning TV talk show in Sydney.
 Later, he became known as the resident veterinary surgeon on the long-running series Burke's Backyard.
 In 1993, Cooper hosted his first series, Talk to the Animals.
 In 1997, he began presenting the veterinary series Harry's Practice, assisted by fellow vet Katrina Warren.
 Despite consistently high ratings, the program was cancelled in 2003.

 From 2004 onwards, Cooper has presented a veterinary segment on the lifestyle program Better Homes and Gardens.
 He is also an animal welfare advocate and public speaker.
 In July 2023, he began narrating the television series Animals Aboard with Dr. Harry.

+Honours

-As part of the Queen’s Birthday 2014 honours, he was appointed as a Member of the Order of Australia (OAM) for his services to veterinary science and animal welfare.
+As part of the Queen's Birthday 2014 honours, he was appointed as a Member of the Order of Australia (OAM) for his services to veterinary science and animal welfare.